The Majesty of God

 Many people of various religions have claimed God to be on their side.
 In His Name, they have murdered people whom they considered heretics or infidels.
 Their rapes and plundering and torturing and murdering demonstrate that they are of their father the devil, and have set themselves against the God of Creation whose Name is Love.

-The most wicked religious people are those who say that they are Christians, and yet treat their opponents in such a manner.
+The most wicked religious people are those who know what Jesus taught and say that they are Christians, and yet treat their opponents in such a manner.
 Yeshua taught that we are supposed to love our enemies, to be kind to them.
 It is the peak of effrontery to claim to belong to Yeshua, but commit crimes against humanity contrary to His teachings.
 God does not turn a blind eye to this, nor will He accept anything less than genuine repentance to remove the stain of those sins.

 Genuine repentance means to turn away from one's sins – not continue to do them.
 We need to turn to Yeshua, look to Him to wash our sins away with the Blood He shed on the cross, and trust in the power that raised Him from the dead to enable us to walk in holiness.